diglin/Diglin_Crawler/README.md

 - A shell script is provided under the folder `shell/crawler.php` with possible options.
 Use `php shell/crawler.php --help` for more informations

 ## TODO
-- Clear cache of categories or cms update otherwise it doesn't make sense to crawl those pages
+- Clear cache of categories or cms after they are updated otherwise it doesn't make sense to crawl those pages

 ## Requirements